-Some examples of automated campaigns include cart abandonment emails, order confirmations, welcome emails, etc.
+Some examples of automated email marketing campaigns include cart abandonment emails, order confirmations, welcome emails, etc.

-In general, you should aim for the large majority of your emails to be automated—because these are triggered by subscriber actions, they are significantly more likely to be timely and relevant.
+In general, you should aim for the large majority of your emails to be automated—because these can lead to effective email marketing campaigns that are triggered by subscriber actions.

-This is my favorite part of email marketing—planning campaigns.
+This is my favorite part of email marketing campaigns - planning.

 In this step, you’ll design a comprehensive email messaging strategy to move your subscribers through the sales funnel.

-To do that, you only need four types of campaigns.
+To do that, you only need four types of email marketing campaigns.

 These four campaigns will:

-Keep in mind, when we say four campaigns, we don’t mean four emails.
+Keep in mind, when we say four email marketing campaigns, we don’t mean four emails.
 Each of these campaigns will likely have several emails within them.